-State puts people's privacy at risk
+State puts people's privacy at risk by linking all data in 'honey bucket'

 WA has linked about 75 million unique current and archival data records of its citizens for the first time.

 "PeopleWA", as it is called, "will revolutionise the way researchers access data, helping to address the state's most complex social, health, environmental and economic issues," according to the anti-privacy pushers from the government who are promoting the idea.